 Hi, I’m Neil.
 Thanks for visiting Customery.
 I built this site to share my passion for implementing Microsoft Dynamics 365 with the agile Scrum framework.
+I want all your Dynamics 365 projects to use the Scrum framework and to be outrageously successful.
 It's great to have you here.

 I grew up near Belfast, went to university and started my career in Edinburgh, lived in London for 12 years and then Los Angeles for three years until I immigrated to Brisbane with my Aussie-Danish wife and our two American-British-Irish-Danish-Australian kids in 2015.
 So now you know why I have a strange accent.